- As per the Valuation of Land Act 1978 there are two basis of valuations

 Where the land is predominately used for rural purposes and a livelihood is derived from the land, the land is assessed on the value of the site without improvements.
 UV properties are revalued every year.
 The Minister for Local Government determines whether GRV or UV is appropriate.
-Valuations are carried out by the Valuer General’s Office of Landgate.
+Valuations are carried out by the Valuer General at Landgate.

 You can find out more about Unimproved Value (UV) by viewing informative videos on the Landgate website.

-The City will be undertaking a review of the method of valuation applied to properties within its district.
+The City will not be undertaking a review of the method of valuation applied to properties within its district until after the State Government’s review of the Local Government Act 1995 (the Act) has been legislated.
 Find out more about the Unimproved Value (UV) Review.

 Objections to the Rate Book must be made in writing to the City within 42 days of the date of issue of the Rate Notice.
 The grounds on which objections may be made are outlined in the Local Government Act 1995, Section 6.76.
 The ratepayer should note that the rates must be paid as assessed irrespective of whether an objection has been lodged.
 Any reduction in rates as a result of a successful objection will be credited.

-The City of Swan offers farmland differential rating category which relates to land where the predominant purpose for which it is held or used is farmland.
+The City of Swan offers a Farmland Differential Rating category which relates to land where the predominant purpose for which it is held or used is farming.

-The Farmland differential rate applies to all properties carrying on farming activities in line with the City's Farmland Guidelines.
-It is intended that this differential rate will foster and encourage farming and horticultural activities and is limited to food production.
+The Farmland Differential Rate applies to all properties carrying on farming activities in line with the City's Farmland Guidelines.
+It is intended that this differential rate will foster and encourage farming and horticultural activities.

-If you think your property may be eligible, please complete the farmland rating category application(PDF, 85KB) within 42 days of the Rate notice issue date.
+If you think your property may be eligible, please complete the Farmland Rating Category Application and Guidelines(PDF, 133KB) (within 42 days of the rate notice issue date).